percona/k8spsmdb-docs/docs/sharding.md

 !!! note

-    The Operator will be able to remove the shard which contains no application (non-system) collections.
+    The Operator will be able to remove a shard only when it contains no application (non-system) collections.

 ## Checking connectivity to sharded and non-sharded cluster